tudat-team/tudat-space/docs/source/_src_api/environment_setup/create_models/available.rst

   where the first constructor argument is taken from the enum in approximatePlanetPositionsBase.h, and the second argument (false) denotes that the circular coplanar approximation is not made.

-.. class:: Direct Spice Ephemeris Settings
+.. class:: Direct Spice Ephemeris

   Ephemeris retrieved directly using Spice.